Model catalog and collections in Azure AI Foundry portal

 Limitations

-• If you have an AI Foundry hub with a managed compute created before July 11, 2024, managed computes added to projects in this hub won't follow the networking configuration of the hub.
+• If you have an Azure AI Foundry hub with a managed compute created before July 11, 2024, managed computes added to projects in this hub won't follow the networking configuration of the hub.
 Instead, you need to create a new managed compute for the hub and create new serverless API deployments in the project so that the new deployments can follow the hub's networking configuration.

-• If you have an AI Foundry hub with MaaS deployments created before July 11, 2024, and you enable a managed compute on this hub, the existing MaaS deployments won't follow the hub's networking configuration.
+• If you have an Azure AI Foundry hub with MaaS deployments created before July 11, 2024, and you enable a managed compute on this hub, the existing MaaS deployments won't follow the hub's networking configuration.
 For serverless API deployments in the hub to follow the hub's networking configuration, you need to create the deployments again.

 • Currently, Azure OpenAI On Your Data support isn't available for MaaS deployments in private hubs, because private hubs have the public network access flag disabled.